PoissonC/PoissonC.github.io/preparing.markdown

 Check out other contents maybe you will be interested in!

-# Learn how a C program works under an Operating System:
+# Learning how a C program works:

 [How a C program works?
 Linking, static and dynamic library](/cs/2024/04/02/libft.html)